-DATA PROTECTION OFFICERS WILL BE MANDATORY FOR SOME
+DATA PROTECTION OFFICERS ARE MANDATORY FOR SOME

 DATA BREACHES MUST BE REPORTED IN MANY CASES

-The GDPR will introduce a duty to report certain types of data breach to the ICO, and in some cases to the people affected.
+The GDPR introduces a duty to report certain types of data breach to the ICO, and in some cases to the people affected.
 A personal data breach means a breach of security leading to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This means that a breach is more than just losing personal data.

 YOU WILL HAVE TO DOCUMENT WHAT PERSONAL DATA YOU HOLD